Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 It evaluates the model posterior using samples from the optimal posterior, and averaging over the conditioning variable $y$.

-Putting the two points of the joint KLD together, we obtain a regression objective
+Using both of the equations from the introductory section about the KLD together, we obtain the following regression objective:

 $$
 -E_{P(y)}\left[E_{P(x|y)}\left[ \log(Q(x|y)) \right]  \right].